 Kerry Wallach's research focuses on twentieth-century Germany and German-Jewish culture.
-She received her Ph.D. in Germanic Languages and Literatures from the University of Pennsylvania.
-Before coming to Gettysburg, she taught in the Jewish Gender and Women's Studies Program at the Jewish Theological Seminary, and she held a short-term postdoctoral fellowship at the German Historical Institute in Washington DC.
-Her dissertation was awarded the Women in German Dissertation Prize in 2012.
+She received her Ph.D. in Germanic Languages and Literatures from the University of Pennsylvania, and her dissertation was awarded the Women in German Dissertation Prize in 2012.
 She is presently at work on a book about gender and Jewish recognizability in Weimar Germany, a project supported by the Leo Baeck Institute's Gerald Westheimer Career Development Fellowship.
 Her teaching and research interests include German, German-Jewish, Yiddish, and Jewish American literature, culture, and film, as well as visual and consumer culture.

 - Elementary German (GER 101 & 102)